Sarcasm/irony-mode/README.md

 (irony-enable 'compilation-db)
 ```

 Hit `C-c C-b` to display the build configuration menu.

-The menu should
-be self explanatory, if it's not the case open an issue please.
+The menu should be self explanatory, if it's not the case open an
+issue please.

+A support for the `.clang_complete` file format will be added in the
+future, compatible with the
+[.clang_complete Vim plugin][clang_complete-ref].

 [cmake-ref]: http://www.cmake.org "CMake"
 [bear-ref]: https://github.com/rizsotto/Bear "Bear"
 [clang-compile-db-ref]: http://clang.llvm.org/docs/JSONCompilationDatabase.html "Clang: JSONCompilationDatabase"
+[clang_complete-ref]: http://www.vim.org/scripts/script.php?script_id=3302 ".clang_complete"

 ## eproject

+CURRENTLY BROKEN

 Usage: